RDP Proxy Overview and Enhancements through NetScaler Gateway

 Traffic policy can be configured as per the requirement, following are two examples:

 - To disable SSO for all the traffic:

 add vpn trafficpolicy <TrafficPolicyName> "url contains rdpproxy" <TrafficActionName>

 - To disable SSO based on Source/Destination IP/FQDN

 add vpn trafficPolicy <TrafficPolicyName> "HTTP.REQ.URL.CONTAINS(\"rdpproxy\") && CLIENT.IP.SRC.EQ(<IP>)" <TrafficActionName> bind vpnvserver rdp -policy <TrafficPolicyName> -priority 10

 Support for Single Listener

-• The RDP file download and RDP traffic can be handled through the same 2 tuple (i.e. IP and Port) on NetScaler.
+The RDP file download and RDP traffic can be handled through the same 2 tuple (that is, IP and Port) on NetScaler.

-• RDP link generation through Portal.
-Instead of configuring the RDP links for the user or publishing the RDP links through an external portal, you can give users an option to generate their own URL’s by providing targerIP:Port.
+RDP link generation through Portal.
+Instead of configuring the RDP links for the user or publishing the RDP links through an external portal, you can give users an option to generate their own URLs by providing targerIP:Port.
 For stateless RDP-proxy deployment, the administrator can include RDP listener information in FQDN: Port format as part of the RDP Client Profile.
 This is done under the rdpListener option.
-This configuration will be used for the RDP link generation through the portal in Dual Gateway mode.
+This configuration is used for the RDP link generation through the portal in Dual Gateway mode.